brotatotes/bht-automation/bht gen 3/Luke/Chapter 11/Luke 11 3 bht.md

 # Luke 11:3 Commentary Help Text

 ## BHT:
-Grant us our daily bread, our necessary sustenance for each day.
-This petition, an extension of the request for this day's supply, encompasses all our ongoing daily necessities.
-The precise meaning of the phrase daily bread has been the subject of scholarly debate, but the rendering of daily has prevailed in the Western Church and captures the intention of the original words.
-Whether this prayer is recited in the morning or evening, it beseeches God for provisions for the day at hand or the coming day.
+Give us day by day our daily bread.
+This prayer is an extension of the petition in Matthew for this day's supply, to every successive day's necessities.
+The rendering of daily as every day captures the original meaning and is faithful to the Syriac version.
+While the exact interpretation of daily is uncertain, it likely refers to each following day or the day then breaking.
+This prayer teaches us to rely on God for our daily sustenance and to seek His provision without anxiety.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: